Vote for the Winner of Last Month's CNC Project Challenge!

 Here's what last month's challenge is all about!

-â¨Challenge Theme: CNC projects made for or inspired by pets
+â¨Challenge Theme: CNC creations made for the dinner table (anything kitchen related)

 đPrizes for the Winners:

-đĽ1st Place: Vectric 3D Clipart Project Pack ($50 value)
+đĽ1st Place Prize: Vectric 3D Clipart Project Pack ($50 value)

 Participants were tasked with creating projects that reflect this theme using their CNC machines.
 Now, it's time for you to decide which projects stand out the most!